gabrielmgonzaga/pleY/README.md

 # pleY
 pleY is literally Yelp backwards.
-It's a simplified re-creation of the Yelp application with fictional business data. pleY was made with raw HTML5, CSS3, and JavaScript with no libraries or frameworks utilized.
+It's a simplified re-creation of the Yelp application with fictional business data. pleY was made with HTML5, CSS3, and vanilla JavaScript with no libraries or frameworks utilized.

 ## Technologies
 - HTML5
 - CSS3
-- Javascript
+- JavaScript

 ## Features
 - User can signup